 The DMS Farm School plan involves renovating an existing building and constructing a new building with features that meet our environmental goals.
 To meet our environmental objectives we have for example, chosen not to use to a concrete slab foundation in order to reduce the embodied & operational carbon, as well as to allow rain water to flow naturally through the earth.
 We are building in a modular way to reduce construction waste and provide removability.
 Our landscape plan is drought tolerant and makes use of recycled materials that would otherwise end up in the land-fill.
 Fixtures will be low flow.
 Water will be harvested and stored for future irrigation use.
 International Dark Sky Association approved exterior lighting will be used.
 Heating and cooling will be energy efficient and renewable.
 The lands will be regenerated and revegetated.
 Agriculture will be expanded with an eye to permaculture and protection.
 The creek and riparian zones will be improved, invasive species removed, and wildlife habitat will be restored.

 The landscape design plan is another key feature of the project.
 It is being designed by a team of local landscape architects passionate about environmental sustainability and education.
 Participating in a 5 year UBC study on children and outdoor play, the design team has a deep understanding of how the prepared outdoor environment can shape the child's interactions and experiences outside.
 Seven key elements were identified, and will be used to create interesting and developmentally appropriate natural outdoor classrooms and play spaces.
 These elements include character, context, connectivity, change, chance, clarity and challenge.
 Our outdoor spaces will be full of wonder and learning, buzzing with happy children, insects, and wildlife!
 We can't wait to see the final design.

-We await the next steps in the rezoning process and hope to break ground in the Fall of 2021.
-We hope for an opening date of Fall/Winter 2022. (subject to change)
+We await the next steps in the rezoning process and hope to break ground in the Spring of 2022.
+We hope for an opening date of early 2023. (subject to change)